Biden administration rushes to accommodate border surge, with few signs of plans to contain it

 Minors arriving without their parents are the one group not being returned to Mexico under Biden, and their fast-growing numbers have created the most immediate challenge.
 One agent in Arizona described grim conditions at a Border Patrol station where dozens of teens have been waiting for as long as six days for space to open up in shelters run by the Department of Health and Human Services, despite U.S. laws mandating their transfer within 72 hours.
 Agents brought in soccer balls and sports equipment for the teens to play with in the garage area of the station.
 “As a parent with kids, it’s tough to see,” said the agent, who spoke on the condition of anonymity because they were not authorized to speak to reporters.

-The Centers for Disease Control and Prevention said federal shelters could temporarily expand to pre-pandemic full capacity so that they could house more minors, according to a memo obtained Friday by The Washington Post.
+The Centers for Disease Control and Prevention said federal shelters could temporarily expand to the pre-pandemic full capacity so that they could house more minors, according to a memo obtained Friday by The Washington Post.
 The shelters have been operating at reduced capacity to mitigate the spread of the coronavirus.
 But in the memo, the CDC noted children are less at risk of severe complications from the disease and said the shelters could limit transmission by continuing to test minors upon entry and quarantining those who are infected.

 Ron Vitiello, a former Border Patrol chief and top ICE official under Trump, said he did not see anything on the horizon that would change the momentum of the influx.
 “This gets a lot worse before it gets better,” he said.